 Mobile Network service: O2 works fine

 Other comments: The seabed is silty so stay off the bottom.

 Pub: Hmmm, we took our own since we were wild camping.
 There's a good Off Licence at the filling station in Benderloch.

 Cafe: A couple of good cafes in Benderloch

 The wreck of the Kingfisher

 Dive Report: Jane Wilkinson August 2010 Great little dive, nice and easy one for a trainee wreck dive.
 Couldn't be easier, just enter the water and follow the rope as DT said.
-Lots of silt so good buoyancy important particularly round the wreck.
-Unlike DT didn't find any fish in fact the site generally seemed devoid of life and I only saw a few shore crabs.
-However, its a great little dive, sheltered, simple and shallow with an upright wreck.....for some stupid reason I forgot to put my wide angle lens on and didn't have time to dive it again, so no pics of the wreck.
+Lots of silt so good buoyancy important particularly around the wreck.
+Unlike DT didn't find any fish, in fact, the site generally seemed devoid of life and I only saw a few shore crabs.
+However, it's a great little dive, sheltered, simple and shallow with an upright wreck.....for some stupid reason I forgot to put my wide angle lens on and didn't have time to dive it again, so no pics of the wreck.